Global space-time Trefftz DG schemes for the time-dependent linear wave equation: Introduction

 Comparing against the space-time DG method of \cite{BMPS} for isotropic wave equations which employs the piecewise-polynomial discrete space, our global (resp. local) discrete space is available for the Trefftz (resp.
 DG finite element) space in arbitrary space dimensions, and the Dirichlet, Neumann, and mixed boundary conditions on space-time domain boundary are considered.
 In particular, there is no constraint on the data of homogeneous Neumann boundary conditions from the original initial boundary value problem (IBVP), thus the analysis holds for the nonhomogeneous Neumann boundary conditions from the original IBVP, which has been also verified by the numerical tests in Section 8.3.

-Moreover, in comparison to most existing Trefftz methods \cite{Kretzschmar2,Kretzschmar,MP} for the isotropic wave equations, the proposed variational formulation with three relaxation parameters is applied to the anisotropic model with Dirichlet, Neumann, and mixed boundary conditions; combined with the local DG method on auxiliary smooth subdomains, the new method can generate the approximations with the spectral convergence orders for the nonhomogeneous case; the space-time domain partition ${\cal T}_h$ is obtained as the tensor product of space and time mesh grids ${\cal T}_{h_{{\bf x}}}^{\bf x}$ and ${\cal T}_{h_t}^t$, the space-time mesh $\hat{\cal T}_{\hat h}$ of the transformed space-time domain $\hat Q$ satisfies quasi-uniform assumption, and the space mesh grid $\hat{\cal T}_{\hat h_{\hat{\bf x}}}^{\hat{\bf x}}$ of $\hat\Omega$ is shape regular and quasi-uniform.
+The analysis framework presented in this paper is borrowed from \cite{MP}.
+The extending steps to the anisotropic case consist of establishing the variational formulation in section 3, constructing anisotropic Trefftz basis function spaces in section 4, identifying mesh skeleton norms in section 5 on the Trefftz function space for which the bilinear form defining the method is coercive, which allows us to prove well-posedness and error estimates in these norms.
+Moerover, in comparison to most existing Trefftz methods \cite{Kretzschmar2,Kretzschmar,MP} for the isotropic wave equations, the proposed variational formulation with three relaxation parameters is applied to the anisotropic model with Dirichlet, Neumann, and mixed boundary conditions; combined with the local DG method on auxiliary smooth subdomains, the new method can generate the approximations with the spectral convergence orders for the nonhomogeneous case; the space-time domain partition ${\cal T}_h$ is obtained as the tensor product of space and time mesh grids ${\cal T}_{h_{{\bf x}}}^{\bf x}$ and ${\cal T}_{h_t}^t$, the space-time mesh $\hat{\cal T}_{\hat h}$ of the transformed space-time domain $\hat Q$ satisfies quasi-uniform assumption, and the space mesh grid $\hat{\cal T}_{\hat h_{\hat{\bf x}}}^{\hat{\bf x}}$ of $\hat\Omega$ is shape regular and quasi-uniform.

 The paper is organized as follows: In Section 2, we state the initial boundary value problem for the acoustic wave equation in both first- and second-order formulation.
-Section 3 describes the proposed method for nonhomogeneous PDEs.
+Section 3 describes the proposed method for the homogeneous PDEs.
 In Section 4, we explain how to discretize the resulting variational problems.
 Section 5 provides the desired error estimates for the approximate solutions.
 In Section 6, we propose an alternative standard Trefftz DG method.
 In order to solve the nonhomogeneous and anisotropic model, we develop a global Trefftz DG method combined with overlapping local DG method for the nonhomogeneous in Section 7.
+In Section 8, we introduce another strategy to discretize the model in heterogeneous media.
 Finally, we report some numerical results to confirm the effectiveness of the proposed method .